jc-benchmarkcorp/anthos/README.md

 #### Beyond the setup

-Application Deployment
+Application Deployment (Online Boutique or Bank of Anthos)
-Playing with Config Management (Config Sync and Policy Controller)
+Working with Config Management (Config Sync and Policy Controller)
-Playing with Service Mesh
+Working with Service Mesh

 <!-- Repo Strcuture -->
 ## Repo Structure